What is System Restore?

 System Restore helps you restore your computer's system files to an earlier point in time.
 It's a way to undo system changes to your computer without affecting your personal files, such as e‑mail, documents, or photos.

-System Restore isn't intended for backing up personal files, so it cannot help you recover a personal file that has been deleted or damaged.
+System Restore is not intended for backing up personal files, so it cannot help you recover a personal file that has been deleted or damaged.
 You should regularly back up your personal

 files and important data using a backup program.

-Open System Restore by clicking the Start button .
-In the search box, type System Restore, and then, in the list of results, click System Restore.
+Open System Restore by clicking the Start button , clicking All Programs, clicking Accessories, clicking System Tools, and then clicking System Restore.

 If you are prompted for an administrator password or confirmation, type the password or provide confirmation.